dcurasi/dc-cookie-notice-bar/README.txt

 == Description ==

 Cookie Notice Bar allows you to add a simple bar to inform users that your site uses cookies according to EU law.
-It is based on the [WordPress Plugin Boilerplate] (https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).
+It is based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate).

 = Features include =